Rod end bearing: History

+Spherical joints for the ends of connecting rods and levers have their origins in the early 20th century; British inventor Albert Joseph Rath patented such a joint in 1917.

-The spherical rod end bearing was developed by Nazi Germany during World War II.
-When one of the first German planes to be shot down by the British in early 1940 was examined, they found this joint in use in the aircraft's control systems.
-Following this discovery, the Allied governments gave the H.G.
-Heim Company an exclusive patent to manufacture these joints in North America, while in the UK the patent passed to Rose Bearings Ltd. The ubiquity of these manufacturers in their respective markets led to the terms heim joint and rose joint becoming synonymous with their product.
-After the patents ran out the common names stuck, although as of 2017, rosejoint remains a registered trademark of Minebea Mitsumi Inc., successor to Rose Bearings Ltd. Originally used in aircraft, the rod end bearing may be found in cars, trucks, race cars, motorcycles, lawn tractors, boats, industrial machines, go-karts, radio-control helicopters, formula cars, and many more applications.
+The rod end bearing's widespread use in aircraft dates from the Second World War, and is associated with Lewis R. Heim of the Heim Company of Fairfield, Connecticut.
+According to Heim's obituary, in 1941 the U.S. Army Air Forces Materiel Command asked him to duplicate a rod end bearing used in the Messerschmitt fighter; Heim designed a similar bearing that was reportedly easier to manufacture, more efficient, and made of less critical material.
+Heim filed a patent for a method of manufacturing rod end bearings in 1942, granted in 1945.
+Heim licensed Rose Bearings of Saxilby, England, to manufacture rod ends for British aircraft.
+The ubiquity of these manufacturers in their respective markets led to the terms heim joint and rose joint becoming synonymous with the product.
+After the patents ran out the common names stuck, although as of 2017, rosejoint remains a registered trademark of Minebea Mitsumi Inc., successor to Rose Bearings Ltd.

+A popular account holds that the rod end was unknown in Britain until Air Ministry experts found one in the control system of a Messerschmitt shot down in 1940.
+The story is not supported by contemporary sources, and the earlier patent record shows that such joints were not a wartime invention.
+Originally used in aircraft, the rod end bearing may be found in cars, trucks, race cars, motorcycles, lawn tractors, boats, industrial machines, go-karts, radio-control helicopters, formula cars, and many more applications.